API stands for application programming interface, which is a set of definitions and protocols for building and

-An application programming interface (API) is a set of tools, definitions, and protocols for building and integrating application software.
-It lets your product or service communicate with other products and services without having to know how they’re implemented.
-APIs can simplify app development, which can save developers time and companies money.
+APIs let your product or service communicate with other products and services without having to know how they’re implemented.
+This can simplify app development, saving time and money.
 When you’re designing new tools and products—or managing existing ones—APIs give you flexibility; simplify design, administration, and use; and provide opportunities for innovation.

 Because APIs simplify how developers integrate new application components into an existing architecture, they help business and IT teams collaborate.
 Business needs often change quickly in response to ever shifting digital markets, where new competitors can change a whole industry with a new app.
 In order to stay competitive, it's important to support the rapid development and deployment of innovative services.
 Cloud-native application development is an identifiable way to increase development speed, and it relies on connecting a microservices application architecture through APIs.

 APIs are a simplified way to connect your own infrastructure through cloud-native app development, but they also allow you to share your data with customers and other external users.
 Public APIs represent unique business value because they can simplify and expand how you connect with your partners, as well as potentially monetize your data (the Google Maps API is a popular example).

 For example, imagine a book-distributing company.
 The book distributor could give its customers an app that lets bookstore clerks check book availability with the distributor.
 This app could be expensive to develop, limited by platform, and require long development times and ongoing maintenance.

 Alternatively, the book distributor could provide an API to check stock availability.
 There are several benefits to this approach: